-The Task Force will be regional covering all range states in South West Asia as follows: Bahrain, Iraq, Islamic Republic of Iran, Jordan, Oman, Qatar, Saudi Arabia, United Arab Emirates and Yemen.
+The Task Force will be regional covering all range states in South West Asia as follows: Bahrain, Iraq, Islamic Republic of Iran, Jordan, Kuwait, Oman, Qatar, Saudi Arabia, United Arab Emirates and Yemen.

 The Task Force will cover all migratory bird taxa as identified by CMS and its relevant associated instruments, which regularly occur in the South West Asian region.